ReconnectedCC/docs/index.md

 We use [packwiz](packwiz.infra.link) to distribute our modpack, the server IP is in the modpack.

+## How do I report issues and bugs?

+Right now, the easiest way to report issues and bugs is through our [contact form](https://forms.gle/uRGiuwez9xfpqQVv9)

 ## What is our mod list?

 | Mod                                                                   | Side   | Optional | Depends by                           | Depends on             | Notes                                     |